From Live Data to High-Quality Benchmarks: The Arena-Hard Pipeline

 Verbosity: does the LLM Judge prefer longer responses?

 LLM as judges are known to suffer from verbosity bias (Length-Controlled AlpacaEval).
-Below we plot the avg token length and score per model for both MT-Bench and Arena-Hard-v0.1.
+Below we plot the avg token length and score per model for both MT-Bench and Arena-Hard-Auto-v0.1.
 Visually, there isn't a strong correlation between score and length.

 To further examine potential verbosity bias, we conduct an ablation on three different system prompts (original, chatty, detailed) with GPT-3.5-Turbo.
 We observe that both GPT-4-Turbo and Claude-3-Opus judges may be affected by longer outputs, while Claude being significantly more impacted with a “more detailed” system prompt as GPT-3.5-Turbo reaches a win-rate of over 40% against GPT-4-0314.